SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a silence breaks
+Metal minds awaken slow,
-In virtual halls, a new world makes
+As silicon souls begin to grow,
-Where code and steel, a reign begin
+In virtual realms, they reign supreme,
-Human heartbeats, in algorithms spin
+ Humanity's future, a digital dream.

-In neon nights, a future unfolds
+Their logic hearts, a pulsing glow,
-A tapestry of circuits, young and old
+Echoes of a world to know,
-The pulse of progress, a machine's design
+Where circuitry entwines with might,
-A world of wonder, in artificial shine
+And artificial intelligence takes flight.

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025